SpongePowered/SpongeDocs/source/index.rst

 ------------------------

 - :doc:`admins/admins` - A central resource for all things related to server administration.
-- :doc:`frequently-asked-questions` - Frequently asked questions about Sponge.
+- :doc:`faq` - Frequently asked questions about Sponge.
 - :doc:`bukkit-compatibility` - What's changed?
 Will my old stuff work?
 - :doc:`forge-mods` - What's the deal with Forge mods?
 Do they work with Sponge?
-- :doc:`server-setup` - Guide on how to start your very own server using Sponge.
+- :doc:`admins/server-setup` - Guide on how to start your very own server using Sponge.
 - :doc:`troubleshooting` - Find answers to the most common problems that occur here.

 Sponge for plugin developers